Trump's call could put the President in jeopardy, legal experts say - KVIA

 A Justice Department spokesman declined to comment on the Georgia call on Monday.

-Some Republicans on Capitol Hill downplayed Trump’s remarks on the call or defended him, though others, like Liz Cheney, who is in the Senate Republican leadership, said it was “deeply troubling.”
+Some Republicans on Capitol Hill downplayed Trump’s remarks on the call or defended him, though others, like Liz Cheney, who is in the House Republican leadership, said it was “deeply troubling.”

 With 16 days left in his presidential term and the joint session of Congress set for Wednesday to confirm Biden’s electoral victory, a quick impeachment is unlikely.
 However, Democratic Rep. Hank Johnson of Georgia, said he plans to introduce a resolution to censure Trump, a largely symbolic move.

-Note: CORRECTION: An earlier version of this story misidentified the chamber of Congress Rep. Liz Cheney serves in.
-She is the House Republican Conference Chair, a member of the House Republican leadership.